enishino/fmfm-filemanager/README.md

 ### Overall
 * The code is ugly, repeating phrases and not well-formatted ;(
 ### Viewer
-* PDF Viewer shows just an image, so in-page search is not possible.
+* PDF Viewer shows just an image, you cannot use browser's text search.
 * PDF rendering is a bit heavy task, for SBCs like raspberry pi (RPi4 handles tasks well in my house though;)
 * To suppress transfer size the result is compressed with JPEG, so the viewer shows lossy image.
 * All the image is set to be cached.
 Please clear browser cache if you found odd behavior.